 In 2015 the California State Mining and Geology Board (SMGB) adopted Special Report 215, classifying significant mineral resources in San Luis Obispo County.
 Subsequent to this, the mineral resources were designated as being of regional significance.
 Pursuant to the Surface Mining and Reclamation Act (SMARA), the County is now required to update its general plan to adopt mineral resource management policies.

 On March 20, 2018, the Board of Supervisors directed County planning staff to proceed with updates.
-Staff expects to produce a Public Review Draft for distribution near the end of April.
+Staff produced a Public Review Draft for distribution near the end of April.
+Successively, a Planning Commission Hearing is scheduled for December 2019.